Shiv-Push/Shiv-Push/README.md

 - 👋 Hi, I’m @Pushkar
 - 👀 I’m interested in Linux, Cloud Computiong, NFVI, Python, HTML, CSS.
 - 🌱 I’m currently learning Linux and Python
-- 💞️ I’m looking to collaborate on Web development pojects
+- 💞️ I’m looking to collaborate in development or deployment pojects
 - 📫 How to reach me: pushkardwivedi2014@gmail.com

 <!---